Building an automated testing system for graphical software using QtTesting

 Running Tests

-When running automated tests, its essence is to play back recorded macro commands.
-In the QtTesting framework, pqEventSource provides an abstract interface for objects that provide a stream of “high-level events.” pqXMLEventSource inherits from pqEventSource and implements specific functionality, capable of reading XML files generated by pqEventObserverXML.
+The essence of running automated tests is to play back recorded macro commands.
+In the QtTesting framework, pqEventSource provides an abstract interface for objects that provide a stream of “high-level events.” pqXMLEventSource inherits from pqEventSource and implements specific functionality.
+It is capable of reading XML files generated by pqEventObserverXML.

 welsim_regression_system_playback_ui

 pqEventPlayer maintains a set of pqWidgetEventPlayer objects responsible for converting high-level events into low-level events. pqEventDispatcher retrieves events from pqEventSource and passes them to an instance of pqEventPlayer for execution.
-During runtime, each high-level event is encoded into three strings (object pointer, command, and parameters), which are passed to pqEventPlayer::playEvent(). pqEventPlayer decodes the pointer address, uses it to locate the corresponding widget, and then passes the high-level event and widget to each pqWidgetEventPlayer until one emits a signal indicating the event has been handled.
+During runtime, each high-level event is encoded into three strings (object pointer, command, and parameters).
+Those are passed to pqEventPlayer::playEvent(). pqEventPlayer decodes the pointer address and uses it to locate the corresponding widget.
+Then, pqEventPlayer passes the high-level event and widget to each pqWidgetEventPlayer until one emits a signal indicating the event has been handled.

 pqWidgetEventPlayer